How to Fix Squeaky Brakes: Causes, DIY Fixes & When to Replace Pads

 Step 4: Lubricate Brake Parts

-- Apply a thin layer of brake grease to the back of the pads.
+- Apply a thin smear of brake grease to the back of the brake pads (the metal backing plate only — never the friction surface).

 Step 5: Add Brake Pad Shims